chile0092/inet4031-lab4-website/README.md

 ## How to use:
 1. Open file 'webpagewithjs.html' in a browser
 2. Click the buttons to run the light on and off

-#### Customizations:
+## Customizations:
 - Background color changed to pink.
 - Personalized text added with my name.

-Thanks for reading!!
+Thank you for reading!